clevengermatt/dreamweaver/content/Factions/The Slumber Exchange.md

 **Significance in the Dream Realm**

-The Slumber Exchange is a constant thorn in [[the Dreamweavers Guild]]’s side, a group whose opportunistic nature and lack of ethics make them both a resource and a threat.
+The Slumber Exchange is a constant thorn in [[The Dreamweavers Guild]]’s side, a group whose opportunistic nature and lack of ethics make them both a resource and a threat.
 They embody the dreamscape’s potential for exploitation, wielding it as a tool to serve their greed.

 Despite their scummy reputation, The Slumber Exchange’s mastery of the dreamscape ensures that they remain relevant—and necessary—in a world where secrets are the most valuable currency.